watermint/toolbox/doc/generated/team-diag-explorer.md

 | quota  | Custom quota in GB (1 TB = 1024 GB).
 0 if the user has no custom quota set. |

 ## Report: namespace
+This report shows a list of namespaces in the team.
 Report files are generated in three formats like below;
 * `namespace.csv`
 * `namespace.xlsx`